 If I were to suggest things to do for a day, they would include tours of Bluff Hall and Canebrake Cottage next door to Bluff Hall for local arts and crafts, Gaineswood, Foscue Park, our Yacht Basin and Kingfisher Bay.
 Take a look at the windows of Trinity Episcopal Church.
 Several are Tiffany windows.
 Visit Rooster Hall beside our City Hall which was named after the Rooster Auction held here in the early 1900â€™s.
 For shopping and lunch, our downtown area, as well as places along Highway 80 have great places to stop in and visit.

 This area is known for its barbeque and catfish.
 Smokin Jacks or JCs BBQ on Highway 80 are well-known for both items.
 Koras on Hwy.
 43 is noted as â€œone of the 100 best places to eat before you die in Alabama.
 It is famous for its large hamburgers and also a â€œmeat and three for lunch.
 If you are looking for fine dining I would suggest the Red Barn or Foscue House on Highway 80 which are only open at night.
 They serve great steaks and seafood.
 Travel west toward Selma on 80 and visit the town of Faunsdale that’s about 20 miles west of town.
 Visit the Faunsdale Cafe for lunch or Faunsdale Bar and Grill at night which is famous for its crawfish and crawfish pies.
 They also have crawfish festival which is in April.

-There is plenty to do in this area for a day and Demopolis is bordered by eight other counties from where people visit, work and shop here.Visit town website, Check the town out on Facebook,
+There is plenty to do in this area for a day and Demopolis is bordered by eight other counties from where people visit, work and shop here.Community Website, Facebook,

 211 N. Walnut Ave., Demopolis, AL | (334) 289-0577